Managing your health: a guide for people living with HIV

 HIV can also be transmitted if you share needles or other equipment to inject drugs such as heroin, crack, steroids or hormones.

-It is important to be aware of these risks so that you can prevent spreading HIV to your sexual partners or anyone you share drugs with.
-It is equally important for you to protect yourself from reinfection with HIV, as this could further damage your immune system or expose you to a strain of HIV that is resistant to certain kinds of anti-HIV drugs (see Chapter 10, Treatments).
+It is important to be aware of these risks, and ways to minimize them, so that you can prevent HIV passing on to your sexual partners or anyone you share drugs with.
+It is also important for you to protect yourself from reinfection with HIV, as this could further damage your immune system or expose you to a strain of HIV that is resistant to certain kinds of anti-HIV drugs (see Chapter 10, Treatments).

 How do you know if you have HIV?